Subject Summary

 Genetics has become an even more high profile subject in recent years as a result of rapid developments in genomics and the application of this knowledge to the problems of disease and the genetic manipulation of plants and animals.
 Whatever your opinion of these applications, genetics offers a viewpoint and a range of experimental approaches that is deeply embedded in most areas of biological enquiry.

 The subject has always been concerned with the problem of how the hereditary information in DNA specifies the form and function of the organism.
 Classically this involved the use of genetic variants (mutants) to upset the biological function of the cell and, from the effect of these mutations, to make deductions about the way cells and organisms worked.
-The rise of high throughput sequencing, genomics and sophisticated techniques for gene replacement and analysis of gene expression and its consequences (transcriptomics, proteomics and metabolomics), give us much more powerful tools for looking at the way genes make us what we are.
+The rise of high throughput sequencing, genomics and sophisticated techniques for gene replacement and analysis of gene expression and its consequences (transcriptomics, proteomics and metabolomics), give us even more powerful tools for looking at the way genes make us what we are.
 At the same time, a knowledge of genetics is fundamental to an understanding of the evolution of populations and species.
-Some of the most exciting developments in the subject in the last few years have emerged from the application of genetics and molecular biology to the problems of development, evolution, and speciation.
+Some of the most exciting developments in the subject in the last few years have emerged from the application of genetics, genomics and molecular biology to the problems of development, infectious disease, evolution, and speciation.

 This course is taught by the Department of Genetics.